PaulaMarcelinha/cat_cafe_landing_page/README.md

 TO DO
-/// fix background for the welcome , evenly in the middle change font of the 2nd button and add some hover animation
+/// fix background for the welcome , evenly in the middle change font of the 2nd button and add some hover animation fix modal to go over the photo - fixed using z-index